 Some bloggers are truly passionate about their topic, enjoy keeping their audiences engaged and fulfilled, and are less motivated by money.
 These are THE BEST influencers to target.
 Getting a highly relevant backlink or mention from a well known influencer in your space is worth more than many links from a paid affiliate site.

 As this is Japan, and decisions are based on consensus.
 Decisions can take 2x sometimes as high as 10x longer than Western Companies.
 Many times this applies to link building discussions as well.
+We often jump on a call to introduce ourselves and explain what we want and what we can offer.
 So you need to budget for extra time.
 However, for smaller sites that are run by one person, decisions can happen quite quickly.

 In Western Markets, major news and media sites exhibit tight control over their content and are unlikely to give you a DoFollow backlink.
 There has been a tendency for large media sites like Forbes to not give a DoFollow link or even Nofollow link since a few years ago.